 Class B

-General Industrial - B2
+General Indus trial - B2

 Car Parking Goods Vehicles

 Up to 200m 2 3 spaces See Note 1

 Over 200m 2 1 space per 50 m2 1 space for 200 m 2

-Notes: Adequate facilities should be provided to enable delivery vehicles to park and manoeuvres clear of the public highway.
-For large developments the provision for goods vehicles only applies up to a maximum of 6 spaces.
-For sites where more provision is required, a minimum of 6 spaces should be provided with the actual number being determined by consideration of the operational requirements and demonstrated through a Transport Assessment.
+Notes: to park and 2.
+For large de applies up to provision is with the actor manoeuvres cle evelopments the o a maximum of required, a mini- ual number bein- requirements ar ar of the public provision for g 6 spaces.
+For mum of 6 spac g determined b nable delivery vehicles highway. oods vehicles only sites where more es should be provided by consideration of the ed through a Transport

 Storage or Dis stribution - B8

 Car Parking Goods Vehicles

 Storage & Dis tribution 1 space per 110m 2 1 space per 300m 2

-Wholesale Trade Distribution 1 space per 35m 2 1 space per 300m 2
+Wholesale Tra ade Distribution 1 space per 35m 2 1 space per 300m 2

-Notes: vision for associ andards set out ce to be determined ss E(g).
+vision for associated office space to be determined andards set out under Use Class E(g).

 Class C

 Hotels - C1

 Car Parking Goods Vehicles and

 Staff Guests Coach Parking

 Hotels, boarding and guest houses (excluding hostels) 1 space per 2 staff 1 space per bedroom See Notes 1 and 2

-1. Adequate facilities should be provided to enable delivery vehicles to park and manoeuvre clear of the public highway.
-Notes: 2.
+Notes: Adequate facilities should be provided to enable delivery vehicles to park and manoeuvre clear of the public highway.
 For developments exceeding 20 bedrooms, suitable provision should be made for coaches.
-This should take the form of either: - (a) Facilities to drop-off and pick-up guests which may consist of a

-- lay-by adjacent to the public highway or utilisation of the car parking area (exact details to be agreed with the Local Planning Authority), or (b) Coach parking provision of 1 space per 20 bedrooms contained within the allocated space for car parking. - 3.
-An additional provision should be made where bars and restaurant facilities are open to the general public of one third of the appropriate standard contained under Class E (b).
-For bars this equates to 1 space per 12m2. for restaurants this would be 1 space per 15m2.
+This should take the form of either: - (a) Facilities to drop-off and pick-up guests which may consist of a lay-by adjacent to the public highway or utilisation of the car parking area (exact details to be agreed with the Local Planning Authority), or (b) Coach parking provision of 1 space per 20